 Halal food in China appeared over 1,000 years ago during the Tang Dynasty when Islam was introduced to China.
 Arabian businessmen, travelers, and missionaries traveled to China through the ancient Silk Road and settled in places like Xi’an, Kaifeng, Guangzhou, Quanzhou, Yangzhou, and Hangzhou.
 These Arabian people were the ancestors of the Hui people in China.
 In China, halal food developed, and more dishes were created during the Yuan Dynasty when the Hui ethnic minority formed.

 Finding Muslim restaurants is not a tough task.
 China has a large number of Muslim people so you can easily find Muslim restaurants in every city of china.
 In addition to delicious halal Chinese food, you can also taste Muslim or middle eastern cuisine from around the world- the Mediterranean, Turkish, Middle-eastern and Pakistani/Indian cuisine, each with its distinct style and flavors.

 Lamb kebabs are Chinese halal food and Xinjiang Uyghur cuisine :

-Chinese halal food blends the original Middle-Eastern flavors with traditional Chinese dishes and with some drinks, creating its own unique style.
-Wheat food and products are eaten more frequently than rice, and various dishes and snacks are made from wheat flour.
-Sweet flavors play an important role, probably related to Arabian Muslims’ preference for a sweet taste.
-Beef and mutton are also widely eaten.
+Chinese halal food combines the original Middle-Eastern flavors with traditional Chinese dishes and some drinks, performing its unique style.
+Wheat food and products are eaten more commonly than rice and various dishes.
+Snacks are made from wheat flour.
+Sweet flavors play an important role, Arabian Muslims’ favorite for a sweet taste.
+Beef and mutton are also popularly eaten.

 The Xinjiang Uyghur cuisine (see Urumqi Food) is popular, with the majority of Chinese Muslim restaurants offering this cuisine.
 Lamb kebabs are famous and it is normal to see the barbeque stalls along streets, the characteristic aroma serving as free advertisement.